 “We are happy and we are very proud to be here,” CEO Wolfgang Eder said.

-Dignitaries from Austria and the state of Georgia joined local leaders at the Highlands 75 industrial park Tuesday to celebrate the opening and future expansion of voestalpine Auto Body Parts Inc. The manufacturer’s primary clients in the Southeast are BMW, Daimler-Mercedes and Volkswagen.
+Dignitaries from Austria and the state of Georgia joined local leaders at the Highland 75 industrial park Tuesday to celebrate the opening and future expansion of voestalpine Auto Body Parts Inc. The manufacturer’s primary clients in the Southeast are BMW, Daimler-Mercedes and Volkswagen.

 When fully operational the first two phases of the plant will employ 220 workers.
 Peters Felsbach, a spokesman for the company, said employment could grow to 350 by the year 2020.